 "Twenty-three million Americans are living proof of recovery" (Faces and Voices of Recovery) Addiction is only one part of the story and recovery is the continuing day-by-day experience of living each moment with courage, strength, and growing wisdom.
 The Serenity Prayer captures the ongoing nature of change and the need to accept our limitations and imperfections while trying with all our might to become the human being we seek to be.
 When my teenage son was struggling with addiction -- seven long years -- I repeated the Serenity Prayer over and over, gaining moments of peace amidst the chaos and a sense of balance in an unbalanced world.
 Ben recently celebrated ten years of recovery and yet I still come back to the Serenity Prayer when life gets a little wacky and I need some common sense -- and a spiritual lift -- to regain my equilibrium.
 A counselor once told Ben to choose who he wanted to walk on each side, shoulder to shoulder -- because that choice would guide the way he walked through life.
 We all need support in "recovery" -- recovering our balance after a misstep and continuing forward.
 "Do the next right thing" may be one of the wisest bits of advice ever offered, as these words acknowledge our flaws and failures while offering a way forward.

-In 2002 a group of community members in my town began the process of creating a recovery community organization for youth and family members -- one of the very first of its kind in the country.
+In 2002 I organized a group of community members in my town to begin the process of creating a recovery community organization for youth and family members -- one of the very first of its kind in the country.
 Trilogy Recovery Community became a reality in 2009 and flourishes today with the help of hundreds of people who know, from their own lives and experiences, that compassion, forgiveness, tolerance, and gratitude carry all of us forward into a more hopeful future.

 Ben and Miriam's wedding, July 8, 2017